teamfam2014/webdev/projects/rmdb/exercises/exercise_04.md

 Looks like a job for Lifting State Up and Composition! 🦸‍♀️

-Your end code should look something like this:
+Your end code might look something like this:

 ```js
 <MovieListSection movies={watchlistMovies}>